 Too many companies enter the U.S. with a volume-based outbound approach that looks efficient internally but feels completely irrelevant externally.

 What to do instead: Outbound should follow positioning rather than replace it.
 Build narrow campaigns around specific industries, roles, trigger events and commercial pains.
-Your outreach should sound like it understands the buyer’s world instead of sounding like it was generated from a spreadsheet and wishful thinking.
+Your outreach should sound like it understands the buyer's world.
+This is a core part of our B2B lead generation approach at Beyond Borders Marketing.

 European and U.K. SaaS companies often mistakenly assume a strong product story and a few local logos are enough.
 In the U.S. proof needs to be easier to find, more specific and highly commercial.

 This is exactly why customer stories matter so much on high-performing SaaS sites.
-Intercom highlights case studies such as Smartly increasing support capacity by 50% while reducing operational costs by 30%. monday.com surfaces stories tied to exact hours saved, ROI and operational improvements including Oscar saving about 1,850 hours of staff time per month.
-UiPath's customer success stories emphasize labor hours saved and measurable cost impact including one insurance provider saving 18,000 labor-hours and £140,000 within six months.
+Intercom highlights case studies such as Smartly increasing support capacity by 50% while reducing operational costs by 30%. monday.com surfaces stories tied to exact hours saved, ROI and operational improvements.

 What to do instead: Do not just say customers love you.
 Show results in hard numbers.
 Publish proof by industry, use case and company size.
 If you lack U.S. logos use global customer stories with concrete outcomes and translate the commercial relevance clearly for an American audience.